 The Top Three Taiyaki Makers in Tokyo’s Kichijōji

 Speaking of the must-eat street food in Kichijōji, teriyaki has to be one of them.
-The fish-shaped pastry is one of the top street foods in Japan and is thus a must-eat when you explore the beautiful country.
+The fish-shaped pastry is one of Japan’s top street foods and a must-eat when you explore the beautiful country.

 If you are unsure which shop’s taiyaki you will like the best, refer to our article on The Top Three Taiyaki Makers in Tokyo’s Kichijōji!